CONVERGE CDR

 Professional development and training

-The cohort of COMPASS HEROs will have the opportunity to participate in a range of professional development opportunities and training in topics such as:
+The cohort of CONVERGE HEROs will have the opportunity to participate in a range of professional development opportunities and training in topics such as:

 • Communicating science